safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 :point_up_2: What are these variables?

 - `MENDIX_BUILD_PATH` Mendix application source code path on the Gitlab Runner server.

-- `MENDIX_BUILDPACK_VERSION` is the version of Mendix Build pack.
+- `MENDIX_BUILDPACK_VERSION` is the version of the Mendix Build pack.

-- `REGISTRY_IP` contain the IP of Docker Registry to access it from Gitlab Runner server.
+- `REGISTRY_IP` is the IP of Docker Registry to access it from Gitlab Runner server.
 - `CONTAINER_*` are the supported variables to name the docker image.

-- `CI_PROJECT_PATH` is predefined variable from Gitlab that provides project namespace with the project name.
+- `CI_PROJECT_PATH` is a predefined variable from Gitlab that provides the project namespace with the project name.

-- `CI_BUILD_REF_NAME` is to get current build ref name.
+- `CI_BUILD_REF_NAME` is to get the current build reference name.
   *Note: This variable does not exist anymore.
 Review Gitlab Predefined Variables.*

-- `CI_COMMIT_SHORT_SHA` is the first eight characters of commit SHA `CI_COMMIT_SHA` variable.
+- `CI_COMMIT_SHORT_SHA` is the first eight characters of the commit SHA `CI_COMMIT_SHA` variable.
 - `KUBECONFIG` is the Kubernetes config file path to store the Kubernetes configuration.
 - `DEV_NS`, `STG_NS`, and `PRD_NS` are the Kubernetes namespace names.

-- `CHART_PATH` is the path of Helm chart on the Gitlab runner server.
+- `CHART_PATH` is the path of the Helm chart on the Gitlab runner server.

 ## Build the Docker image from source code